 Wells Fargo Bank, N.A. is the trustee and holds the Plan's investments and provides recordkeeping services to the Plan.
-On July 1, 2019, Principal Financial Group (NASDAQ: PFG) completed its acquisition of the Wells Fargo Bank, N.A.
+On July 1, 2019, Principal Financial Group (Nasdaq: PFG) completed its acquisition of the Wells Fargo Bank, N.A.
 Institutional Retirement & Trust business.
-Wells Fargo Bank, N.A. continues to administer client assets pursuant to a transition services agreement with client migration expected to begin late 2020 continuing into 2021.
+Wells Fargo Bank, N.A. continues to administer client assets pursuant to a transition services agreement with Plan migration to PFG expected to be completed June 2021.